-As parents we are keenly aware of how we and our children get targeted by racism, sexism, classism, antisemitism, homophobia, and other oppressions.
+As parents we are keenly aware of how we and our children get targeted for racism, sexism, classism, anti-Semitism, homophobia, and other oppressions.
 These oppressions also divide us, making it difficult for us to come together and address climate change.
-We can take a firm stand against racism and genocide-Native and Indigenous
+We can take a firm stand against racism-people targeted by racism are the group most affected by climate change.
+We can use our listening skills to overcome the divisions and realize our full power as we fight together for climate justice and a safe environment for generations to come.

 Sustaining All Life (SAL) is an international grassroots organization working to end the climate emergency within the context of ending all divisions among people.
-United to End Racism (UER) consists of a wide diversity of people in many different countries, who are dedicated to eliminating racism in the world and supporting the efforts of all other groups with this goal.
+United to End Racism (UER) is a group of people of all ages and backgrounds, in many different countries, who are dedicated to eliminating racism in the world and supporting the efforts of all other groups with this goal.
 UER and SAL are projects of and use the tools of Re-evaluation Counseling.
-Re-evaluation Counseling (RC) is a well-defined theory and practice that helps people of all ages and backgrounds exchange effective help with each other in order to free themselves from emotional harm resulting from oppression and other hurts.
-By taking turns listening to each other and encouraging the release of painful emotions, people can heal old hurts and become better able to think, to speak out, and to organize and lead others in building a world in which human beings and other life forms are valued and the environment is restored and preserved.
+Re-evaluation Counseling (RC) is a well-defined theory and practice that helps people of all ages and backgrounds exchange effective help with each other in order to free themselves from the emotional scars of oppression and other hurts.
+By taking turns listening to each other and encouraging emotional release, people can heal old hurts and become better able to think, to speak out, and to organize and lead others in building a world in which human beings and other life forms are valued and the environment is restored and preserved.
 Re-evaluation Counseling currently exists in 95 countries.